oisdk/site/drafts/stern-brocot.markdown

 $$ \text{mediant}\left(\mathit{lb} , \mathit{ub}\right) = \mathit{lb} \oplus
 \mathit{rb} $$

-From this, we get a straightforward left fold which can computer our fraction!
+From this, we get a straightforward left fold which can compute our fraction.

 ```haskell
 infix 6 :-: